ptitfred/slides-scalaio-2017/slides.md

 <!-- Frédéric -->
 <!-- Why Haskell?
 Examples of stuff done in 1 year -->

-Why Haskell?
+## Why Haskell?

 <details role="note">
-When I first publicly spoke about Haskell at DevFest Nantes 2016, I hadn't actually wrote much.
-I spent most of my time parsing text files and writing some utilities around that, but nothing more.
-As you can see I had all the arguments to convince others to stop writing JS!
+A lot of parsing (parser combinators <3).

 A leap of faith.

-Haskell teached me a few things back in 2014 and 2015 and thanks to this new knowledge I wrote some tricky Ruby code at Capitaine Train.
-This code is still running and those of you that bought a TGV ticket to come to Lyon have used it!
+Haskell as a teaching tool for FP to write better code.
 </details>

 --------------------------------------------------------------------------------